 Water thoroughly after planting to encourage good growth.
 Mix in some Bonnie Herb & Vegetable Plant Food, or a starter fertilizer solution of fish emulsion or 20-20-20 mixed according to label directions.
 Mulch to keep the ground cool and moist.
 Water regularly, applying 1 to 1 1/2 inches of water a week if plants don’t receive enough rain.

 Insects that attack Brussels sprouts include harlequin bugs, cabbage loopers, diamondback moth, imported cabbageworm, cutworms, cabbage maggot, thrips, and webworms.
 Aphids can be especially difficult to control.
-Plants are also bothered by powdery mildew and rust, but you can buy varieties that are resistant to these diseases.
+Plants can also be bothered by powdery mildew and rust.

 Where do I look for the sprouts on the plant?